 - After device preparation, you can select the app(s) you want to transfer.

 - The transfer method will differ depending on the app types you choose, and the transfer time depends on the size of your app data.
 Usually it will take less than half an hour.

 - Click Done once you see all your transferred data on your new Android phone.

-The app is free for you to check how many apps and how much data you have on your iPhone, as well as back up and view your WhatsApp data, while you need to pay for the final transfer.
-Here we get a 20% discount for you.
+The app is free for you to check how many apps and how much data you have on your iPhone, as well as back up and view your WhatsApp data, so you can just download it and have a try.
 Enjoy your app transfer!

-If you want to try the free ways to transfer apps manually from iPhone to Android, we offer you different methods for different apps, although they will take you more time and energy than the all-in-one method iMyFone iTransor Pro.
+If you want to try other ways to transfer apps manually from iPhone to Android, we offer you different methods for different apps, although they will take you more time and energy than the all-in-one method iMyFone iTransor Pro.

 1. Transfer Apps from iPhone to Android - Contacts, Calendar & Notes